kale-Dev1/kale-Dev1/README.md

 🔭 I'm currently looking for an entry-level front-end or full-stack web developer position.
 I am a hard worker, very motivated and a fast learner.

-⬇️ Check out my ;earning projects pinned below.
+⬇️ Check out myprojects pinned below.

 💬 If you are interested in me, I would be glad to have a conversation.